cchery2512/scorebuddy_test/README.md

 ## Example
 - Put in you postman: http://127.0.0.1:14000/api/next-valid-draw-date?date=2023-07-29T05:29:55+00:00 in GET

+### Connection to the database outside of docker (with fixed ports)

+## The credentials are:
+- user:     root
+- pasword:  password
+- database: scorebuddy
+- host:     localhost
+- port:     3307

+## Note:
+- If you have problems with the connections permisions you can add this param at the connection URL: ?allowPublicKeyRetrieval=true&useSSL=false

 ## Note:
 - Once the docker container has been created, please wait a few more seconds to test the application, some services take a few more seconds to deploy.